dcernst/PinyonsPines/course2020.md

 - **Mile 168.3:** There is a small pond on the left just before turning left onto Lockett Meadow Road.
 Water needs to be filtered or treated.
 - **Mile 174.8:** Depending on when you enter Sunset Crater National Monument, you may be stopped at the entrance booth.
 If you have a Parks Pass, bring it with you just in case.
 Just after passing the entrance booth, there is a Visitor's Center on the right.
 There is drinking fountain outside that you can use to refill water.
 There is also a vending machine, but does not always work (and the staff in the Visitor's Center does not always have the means to break change or help with the machine).
 There is also a bathroom that is sometimes open after hours, but do not assume it will be open.
 It's a long way to the next water source!
 - **Mile 215.6:** Where the AZT merges in from the left (we are not going that way), there is a public cache box hidden in the bushes.
 Do not take any water (or food) that is designated for an individual!
 The race organizer (Dana Ernst) will stock this cache before and after the race.
 - **Mile 232.3:** Tip Top Tank is on your right.
 Water needs to be filtered or treated.
+CURRENT STATUS: Likely dry.
 - **Mile 235.1:** Beware of dogs!
 - **Mile 242.4:** There is a public water spigot at Spring Valley Cabin.
 It may or may not be turned on.
 These cabins are rented out, so please be respectful and quiet if stopping here.
 - **Mile 250.7:** Parks General Store.
 - **Mile 251.2:** Texaco Gas Station on right.
 - **Mile 255.3:** Roughly 1.5 miles off route to McDonald's and Pilot Travel Center in Bellemont.
 - **Mile 262.9:** Metal stock tank usually has reliable water.
 Water needs to be filtered or treated.
+CURRENT STATUS: Likely dry.
 - **Miles 269.9-278.1:** Follow Peaks Moto Trail.
 This is mostly singletrack built for motorcycles, not mountain bikes.
 A few sections of short but steep hike-a-bike.
 This may not be a popular addition to course, but I quite enjoy it.
 - **Mile 278.1:** Turn right onto AZT.
 - **Mile 286.4:** Alfa Fia Tank is a short distance to the west.
 Water needs to be filtered or treated.